By Michael Levine & Stephen Cain

 How It Boils Down: Plaintiffs Need Proven Experience.

 The bottom line is, medical malpractice cases in Florida present unique circumstances requiring the expertise of lawyers who have experience prosecuting these claims and understand the nuances of Florida law.

-We at Stewart Tilghman Fox Bianchi & Cain, P.A. have over 100 years of combine experience in the field of medical malpractice.
+The Miami personal injury attorneys at Stewart Tilghman Fox Bianchi & Cain, P.A. have over 100 years of combine experience in the field of medical malpractice.
 We’ve won millions for the patients and parents who have been wronged by their medical providers.
 We’ve also been successful in changing hospital policies to protect patients.
 Holding hospitals and practitioners accountable is difficult—it takes time and resources most law firms can barely spare.
 Our firm stays lean for a purpose: to make sure that 100% of our firm’s resources are committed to investigating claims properly, to hiring the best experts in the field, and to committing as much time to each case as it takes.

 The obstacles discussed in this blog aren’t theoretical to us—we’ve overcome these hurdles before.
 We’ve helped mothers with permanently injured babies hold their nurses and obstetricians accountable.
 We’ve helped grieving families hold negligent pharmacists and surgeons responsible for the damage they caused.

 Look at our medical malpractice results here to see for yourself.